AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Introduction

-While simple objects such as a box and its properties like the inertia can be well-modeled, there is a substantial amount of ``irreducible" sim-to-real gap in many settings such as contact-rich manipulation tasks.
+While simple objects such as a box and its properties like the inertia can be well-modeled, there is a substantial amount of \emph{``irreducible"} sim-to-real gap in many settings such as contact-rich manipulation tasks.
 Consider the task of using a cooking spatula to dynamically scoop up small pieces of food from a table (Fig.~\ref{fig:anchor}).
-The exact object geometry of the pieces and spatula is difficult to specify, deformation such as the spatula bending against the table is not yet maturely implemented in simulators, and contact models such as point contact have been known to poorly approximate the complex real-world contact behavior \cite{masterjohn2021discrete} in these settings.
+The exact geometry of the pieces and spatula is difficult to specify, deformations such as the spatula bending against the table are not yet maturely implemented in simulators, and contact models such as point contact have been known to poorly approximate the complex real-world contact behavior \cite{masterjohn2021discrete} in these settings.
 In this case, real environments are out-of-domain (OOD) from simulation, and performing Sys-ID of simulation parameters might fail to train a useful policy for the real world due to this inherent irreducible gap.

-In this work we take a \emph{task-driven} approach: instead of trying to align the simulation with real-world dynamics, we focus on finding simulation parameters such that the resulting policy optimizes task performance.
+{\bf Contributions.} In this work we take a \emph{task-driven} approach: instead of trying to align the simulation with real-world dynamics, we focus on finding simulation parameters such that the resulting policy optimizes task performance.
 Such an approach can lead to policies that achieve high reward in the real world even with an irreducible sim-to-real gap.
-We consider settings where the robot has access to a simulator between iterations of real-world interactions, allowing it to observe real-world dynamics and update the simulator accordingly with the goal of improving task performance in reality.
-Additionally, this approach enhances the efficiency of real data usage by identifying only task-relevant simulation parameters and helps trained policies better generalize to OOD (real) environments.
+We consider settings where the robot has access to a simulator between iterations of real-world interactions, allowing it to observe real-world dynamics and adapt the simulator accordingly with the goal of improving task performance in reality.
+We propose \emph{AdaptSim} --- a two-phase framework where (i) an adaptation policy that updates simulation parameters is first meta-trained using reinforcement learning in simulation, and (ii) then deployed on the real environment iteratively.
+Training the adaptation policy to maximize task reward enhances the efficiency of real data usage by identifying only task-relevant simulation parameters and helps trained policies better generalize to OOD (real) environments.
+We demonstrate our approach achieving 1-3x asymptotic performance and $\sim$2x real data efficiency in OOD environments in three robotic tasks including two that involve contact-rich manipulation, compared to methods based on Sys-ID and directly training the task policy in target environments.